 This usually occurs to some degree within the EU because of legal requirements concerning environmental integration set out in the EU Treaties, and because of routine processes such impact assessment procedures for all new regulatory proposals.
 This certainly does not guarantee a sufficient regard for the environment in all the policies that emerge from the EU, still less a satisfactory outcome.
-However, it does constitute a process that the UK Government does not have and now could commit to.
+However, it does constitute a process that the UK Government does not have and to which it could now commit.

 #8 Resources and funding for the environment are a significant issue.
-The EU has devoted a considerable slice of expenditure to protecting national environments, most notably via the LIFE+ fund, the CAP Pillar II, aspects of regional and development policy, research and development etc.
+The EU has devoted a considerable slice of expenditure to protecting national environments, most notably via the LIFE+ fund, the CAP Pillar II, aspects of regional and development policy, research and development and so forth.

 That's been reinforced by a formal commitment to allocate 20% of EU expenditure to climate change related activities, covering both mitigation and adaptation.
-This establishes an important principle in environmental terms and has triggered a process to scrutinize expenditure from a climate perspective.
+This establishes an important principle in environmental terms and has triggered a process to scrutinise expenditure from a climate perspective.